Model: Everglade SS-560

 It's an exceptional scope for wildlife observation even out to extreme distances.
 Hiking, backpacking, and camping to enjoy sight-seeing is what this spotter was made for, and it will be a convenient tool in the hunt.
 It easily tops all other spotting scopes in this price range - hands down!

-Carson has set this trend of high quality products for the lowest price possible, and they haven’t disappointed yet.
-If you have a tight budget for your spotting scope buy, I highly recommend the Carson Everglade 15-45×60.
+Carson has set this trend of high quality products for the lowest price possible, and they haven't disappointed yet.
+If you have a tight budget for your spotting scope buy, I highly recommend the Carson Everglade 15-45x60.
+It competes well with the best spotting scopes under $300.

 It's a versatile optic at an affordable price that really stands apart from the crowd in its buying class.
 The proof is in the field use, and we weren't kind at all.
 Carson Optical, you certainly don't disappoint!